- 1 Expected learning outcomes

 Stage 3.
 Refinement.
 The tree is broken into subtrees, and the sub-alignments refined.

-While a large number of alignment programs have been developed, we are going to focus on two of them: MAFFT and MUSCLE.
-Although alternatives may be more acccurate on small data stes, these programs perform well even on fairly large data sets.
+While a large number of alignment programs have been developed, we are going to focus on MAFFT and MUSCLE.
+Alternatives may be more accurate on small data sets, but these programs perform well even on fairly large data sets and are thus part of many phylogenomic pipelines (e.g. Yang and Smith 2014).
 The MAFFT algorithms and options can be viewed here.
 The MUSCLE user guide is found at here.

 MAFFT and MUSCLE are available on the cluster.
-We will transfer sequences to the cluster using scp or cyberduck, run the programs as needed remotely, and then transfer back in the same way for visualisation.
+We will transfer sequences to the cluster using scp or cyberduck, run the programs as needed remotely, and then transfer back in the same way for visualization.
+Clusters are great for analyses, but if this is your first time using one, you will not be able to used programs that have a graphical user interface (GUI) on them.

-For visualisation we will use the program SeaView, from which you can view alignments, make rudimentary trees and invoke alignment programs.
+For visualization we will use the program SeaView.
+Seaview is an alignment viewer, but it also allows you to estimate simple distance-based trees and invoke alignment programs.
 You can access help files at any time within the program by clicking on ‘Help’ in the top right corner.

 This activity is structured to be done either by yourself or with a partner.
-But working with a partner is a great idea!
+Working with a partner is a great idea!

 A link to the data set for this activity can be found in MSAlab.zip.